Racial Volunteer Force

 The Racial Volunteer Force (RVF) is a violent neo-Nazi splinter group of the British neo-Nazi group Combat 18 (C18) with close ties to the far right paramilitary group, British Freedom Fighters.
-Although originating as a breakaway group the RVF has since re-established links to C18 whilst maintaining a distinct identity.
+Although originating as a breakaway group, the RVF has since re-established links to C18 whilst maintaining a distinct identity.
+In addition to the United Kingdom, RVF has chapters in the Netherlands and Finland.

 Formation

 The RVF emerged in 2002 after a split in C18.
 The long-established extreme right group had entered a period of severe inactivity under the leadership of Will Browning, leading to a sense of frustration amongst activists keen to reignite activity.
 As a consequence a group of militants under the leadership of Mark Atkinson, a long-term activist in C18, and John Hill, an Oldham-based organiser, split to establish the RVF as a separate paramilitary organisation.

 The RVF claims to be part of an international organisation led by a European Council and states that it aims for unity between all National Socialists and white nationalists (including Combat 18) in an alliance against the supposed Zionist Occupation Government.
 The group has garnered a reputation for its highly violent nature to the extent that other groups on the fringes of the British far right have sought to avoid being publicly associated with the RVF.